-Originally designed for a group of theoretical physicists, the renovation of the 1920’s three-story brick and concrete building involved replacing the entire front with a steel and glass facade and completely renovating the interior.
-Just over 10 years after completion, the upper two floors would become the new office for Brininstool+Lynch.
-The interior was once again reworked with a floating soffit to hold mechanical systems and lighting, while translucent and transparent glass and custom millwork volumes divide spaces while allowing in natural light.
+Originally designed as an office for a group of theoretical physicists, the renovation of the 1920’s three-story brick and concrete building involved replacing the entire front with a steel and glass facade and completely renovating the interior.
+Just more than 10 years after completion, the upper two floors would become the new office for Brininstool + Lynch.
+The interior was once again reworked with a floating soffit to hold mechanical systems and lighting, while translucent and transparent glass and custom millwork volumes divide spaces, while allowing in natural light.

 10,000 square feet

 Lyle Haag Engineering and Moshe Calamaro & Associates, Structural